yinimini/Data-analytics-projects/README.md

 # Data-analytics-projects
 About me: Just a curious girl who tries to find answers in data, I mainly use Python and Power BI to collect, process, and visualize the data.
-Here is a repository and visualizations of some of my data analysis projects.
+Please click on any projects that catch your interest :)

+Here are some of the projects that I have picked out:

 # Menstrual cycle analysis
 Tool: Python